DazFather/Wednesday/README.md

 ```
 > `app.wed.html`

+---

 ## 4. Building a webpage
 With your project set up, you're ready to build your site.
 Wednesday compiles your components, scripts, and styles into a static, deployable format.
 Use the following command to compile your project:
 ```shell
 wed build
 ```
-> This command processes all `.wed.html` components recursively from the specified directory (or current directory if none is given).
+> This command processes all `.wed.html` components and `.tmpl` pages recursively inside the input directoy.

 The command will output on terminal the relative path to the directory containing the "index.html"
 You can now open this file with your browser and everything should be working!
 No server needed _(well unless you actually do needed it)_